tuva-health/docs/docs/guides/claims-data/medical-claims.md

 The `medical_claim` table contains billing information submitted to health insurers for medical services, supplies, and/or procedures rendered to a member of the health plan.
 Adjudicated claims from payers, health plans, self-insured employers, brokers, and third party administrators are the most common source of this data.

+## General mapping conventions
+### Claims missing eligibility
+  If there are claims in the data set without corresponding eligibility (i.e. the patient the claim is for does not have any enrollment information) then those claims should stay in the data set and not be filtered out.

 ## Admit Source and Type
 `admit_source_code` is used in institutional claims to indicate where the patient was located prior to admission.
 The field does not exist in professional claims.
 The field exists at the header-level, meaning there should be only 1 distinct value for this field per claim.